Dwight Morris

-Timothy Dwight Morris (1817-1894) was an American colonel who commanded the 14th Connecticut Infantry Regiment during the American Civil War as well as commanding the 2nd Brigade of the 2nd Corps during the Battle of Antietam.
+Timothy Dwight Morris (November 22, 1817 – September 26, 1894), widely known as Dwight Morris, was an American colonel for the Union Army during the American Civil War.
+He was the son of James Morris III, an officer in the American Revolutionary War, and the founder of the Morris Academy.
+He commanded the 14th Connecticut Infantry Regiment, and led the 2nd Brigade of the 2nd Corps during the Battle of Antietam.

 In his civilian life, he was a lawyer, judge, and politician who served as the United States Consul in Le Havre, France, and as Connecticut Secretary of State.

 Biography

 Earlier years

-Dwight was born on November 22, 1817, at South Farm, Connecticut as the son of James Morris III, who was a veteran of the American Revolutionary War.
-Morris would graduate from Union College in 1832 and would be a Judge of Probate in his district in 1845 until 1851.
+Timothy Dwight Morris was born on November 22, 1817, at South Farms (now Morris), Connecticut as the son of James Morris III, a veteran of the American Revolutionary War, and his second wife Rhoda Farnam.
+He was named after his father's friend and tutor, the Rev. Timothy Dwight, a past president at Yale University.
+When he was two years old his father passed away.
+The Morris Academy was left to be directed by his mother.
+In 1824, she remarried to Samuel Wheeler, and moved with her family away from South Farms.

+Morris was educated at the local public schools around South Farms and studied at Union College in Schenectady, graduating in 1832.
+He was admitted to the bar at Litchfield in 1839, and subsequently moved to Bridgeport where he continued as a lawyer.
+In 1845, he was elected was as Representative from Bridgeport to the Connecticut General Assembly in Hartford.
+After six years, he became Judge of Probate for the district of Bridgeport.
 He would later be a member of the Connecticut State Legislature and served three different terms.
 In 1850 and in 1860, Morris would travel to Europe and Asia as he traveled to places like Jerusalem, Greece, Russia and Turkey as well as travelling to Africa in the Nile River region.